InfinitIQ-Tech/GPT-Bridge/README.md

   - If a message was generated, the `message` parameter of the returned `RunStepResult` will be populated

-  - NOTE: Both `functions` and `message` should never be populated, but may be in future versions
+  - NOTE: Both `functions` and `message` should never be populated in this version, but may be in future versions

   ```swift
   // Check if the assistant performed any actions that resulted in functions being executed